Valley Christian Academy (Osler, Saskatchewan)

 Valley Christian Academy (VCA) is a Christian school located near the town of Osler, Saskatchewan.
-The School is an associate school of the Prairie Spirit School Division.
 It encompasses grades K–6 (elementary school), and 7–12 (high school).
+It is one of three Certified Independent Schools serving almost 200 families in the 'valley' area.

 History

 VCA was founded in 1986, by the Bergthaler Mennonite Church in the nearby town of Warman, Saskatchewan.

 Curriculum

-VCA complies to the provincial curriculum, with modifications made when necessary to maintain a Christian perspective.
-An example of this is replacing material on the Theory of Evolution with material on the Creation Theory.
+VCA complies with the provincial curriculum, with modifications made when necessary to maintain a Christian perspective.
 In addition to the provincial curriculum, VCA offers Christian Ethics as a mandatory class for all grade levels.

-Staff

-The school also only hires Christian Staff members.